grigorisem/Python-Restaurant/README.md

 # Python-Restaurant-
-This code shows how a restaurant.
+This code simulates a restaurant.
+There are
-There are a list of available dishes, a food quality indicator and available masses of a dish.
+a list of available dishes,
+a food quality indicator
+available masses of a dish.